ibm-messaging/mq-ansible-yaml-commands/README.md

 - Standard **ansible.builtin.*** modules.

 ## Getting Started
+- Ansible will need to be configured on a control node so that playbooks can be run on the control node to administer resources on a managed node (see: https://docs.ansible.com/ansible/latest/getting_started/index.html).
 - If users are unfamiliar with Ansible playbooks, users may want to refer to the Ansible documentation about playbooks first (see: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_intro.html).

 - Users will need to perform some customization before running the playbooks: